ebagdasa/mithridates/README.md

 without any training modification.
 We try to answer two questions:

 1. How robust is my machine learning pipeline to unknown backdoors?
-2. How to modify existing hyperparameters to boost backdoor robustness?
+2. How to modify existing hyperparameters to boost backdoor resistance?

 **Current functionality**:
-* Outputs a robustness to backdoors metric of an existing PyTorch pipeline
+* Outputs a resistance to backdoors metric of an existing PyTorch pipeline

 *This is work in progress: email me ([eugene@cs.cornell.edu](mailto:eugene@cs.cornell.edu)) and contribute!*